 Modern patronage.
 Fashion for art

 Patronage in the art world isn’t something that just appeared a few years ago.
-A couple of centuries back, there were already places in Europe where wealthy and noble families funded artists and creatives.
-In the Italian Renaissance between the 15th and 18th centuries, rich clans such as the Medici family in Florence or the Torlonia family in Rome engaged painters, writers and architects like Michelangelo, Pico della Mirandola, Angelo Poliziano, Sandro Botticelli or Leonardo da Vinci and supported them in every possible way.
-Not forgetting the Catholic church and the Vatican, which acted as cultural patrons, too.
+Even a couple of centuries back, there were places in Europe where wealthy bourgeois as well as noble families funded artists and creative people.
+During the Italian Renaissance between the 15th and 18th centuries, rich families such as the Medici family in Florence or the Torlonia family in Rome engaged painters, writers and architects – such as Michelangelo, Pico della Mirandola or Leonardo da Vinci – and supported them in various ways.
+Important patrons of the arts at the time were also the Catholic Church and the Vatican.

-In winter 2015, Rome’s famous Trevi Fountain was reopened after a complex restauration.
-Roman fashion house Fendi financed the project to the tune of two million euros.
-The “Fendi for Fountains” project saw the brand become the main sponsor for this project, as the city of Rome lacked the financial resources.
-A few months later, in July 2016, Fendi marked its 90th anniversary by staging one of its most stunning fashion shows ever on a clear plexiglass runway across the restored Trevi Fountain.
-In September 2016, the Spanish Steps, one of Rome’s most famous sights, was reopened after some months., a traditional Roman jewellery brand, invested 1.5 million euros in cleaning and restauration work.
-Meanwhile Italian shoemaker is providing 25 million euros for the restauration of the Colosseum.
+In winter 2015, Rome’s famous Trevi Fountain was reopened after a extensive restoration.
+Roman fashion house Fendi had financed the project to the tune of two million euros.
+With the “Fendi for Fountains” project the brand became the main sponsor for this project, as the city of Rome lacked the financial resources.
+A few months later, in July 2016, Fendi marked its 90th anniversary by staging one of its most stunning fashion shows ever – on a clear plexiglass runway across the restored Trevi Fountain.
+In September 2016, the Spanish Steps, one of Rome’s most famous sights, reopened after just a few months., a traditional Roman jewellery brand, had invested 1.5 million euros in cleaning and restoration work.
+Currently Italian shoemaker is providing 25 million euros for the restoration of the Colosseum.

-But besides these acts of modern patronage, where political debates with the public government about cultural budget are on the daily agenda, some founders of big European fashion houses are focused on collecting contemporary art and presenting their collections to the public.
-To this end, star architects have built precious, extremely modern museum buildings in cultural cities like Milan, Venice or Paris.
+But besides these patronizing gestures – in the context of political debates with the public administration about the cultural budget – some founders of big European fashion houses are focusing on seriously collecting contemporary art and presenting their collections to the public.
+To this end, star architects have built ultra-modern museum buildings in cultural cities like Milan, Venice or Paris.

 Milan’s luxury brand Prada is one of the world’s most renowned high fashion companies.
-Miuccia Prada, the head of the company, and her husband Fabrizio Bertelli are well known for their great interest in collecting contemporary art and for their philanthropic engagement with the cultural sector.
-In 1993 they founded , an institution dedicated to contemporary art and culture that is completely independent of the brand’s fashion department.
-In 2011 Fondazione Prada reopened an abandoned historic palazzo at the Canale Grande in Venice.
-Ca’ Corner della Regina was restored in collaboration with the city of Venice and is one of Fondazione Prada’s headquarters, hosting a big show every summer.
+Miuccia Prada, the head of the company, and her husband Fabrizio Bertelli are well known for their keen interest in collecting contemporary art and for their philanthropic commitment to culture.
+In 1993 they founded the , an institution dedicated to contemporary art and culture that operates completely independently of the brand’s fashion department.
+In 2011 Fondazione Prada celebrated the reopening of an abandoned historic palazzo at the Canale Grande in Venice: The Ca’ Corner della Regina was restored in collaboration with the city of Venice and is now one of Fondazione Prada’s headquarters, hosting a major show every summer.

-“What’s the difference between working for a private institution and a public one?
+“What is the difference between working for a private institution and a public one?
 Working in a private institution gives you many financial possibilities and more intellectual freedom.
 Fondazione Prada combines these ideas,” says Astrid Welter.
-The German art historian was the programme manager of Fondazione Prada until December 2019 and has been working for the foundation for more than 20 years, having started her career with an exhibition project that showed works by deceased American artist Dan Flavin in a Milanese church in 1997.
+The German art historian was the programme director of Fondazione Prada until December 2019 and has worked for the foundation for more than 20 years, having started her career with an exhibition project that showed works by the late American artist Dan Flavin in a Milanese church in 1997.

-Fondazione Prada presents solo exhibitions of contemporary artists such as Goshka Macuga, Theaster Gates or Louise Bourgeois, and it hosts big group shows curated by international curators like Germano Celant or German artist Thomas Demand.
+Fondazione Prada presents solo exhibitions of contemporary artists such as Goshka Macuga, Theaster Gates or Louise Bourgeois, and it hosts large group exhibitions curated by international curators like Germano Celant or German artist Thomas Demand.
 It has a large cinema for screenings and retrospectives, offers workshops on art, philosophy and architecture, hosts performances and displays Miuccia Prada’s huge private collection of contemporary art.
-Unsurprisingly, Prada hosted its recent fashion shows in one of the industrial buildings inside the Fondazione’s grounds.
-“Since the beginning, the presidents have strictly divided the foundation from the corporate business,” Astrid says.
+Unsurprisingly, Prada has held its recent fashion shows in one of the industrial buildings inside the Fondazione’s grounds.
+“From the very beginning, the presidents have kept the foundation strictly separate from the corporate business,” Welter emphasizes in this regard.
 “We work completely independently and have a scientific mission.
 And since 1995, our curator Germano Celant has enriched us with his knowledge and unique perspective on art history.”
-Astrid works in a small team and manages all the programmes that Fondazione Prada runs in Milan, Venice and abroad.
+Astrid Welter works in a small team and manages all the programmes that Fondazione Prada runs in Milan, Venice and abroad.

 “Art for all.
 That is the mission I have, and it is my vision for the cultural programme I coordinate.”
 Hans Ulrich Obrist

-In Switzerland, the pharma industry and banks are the modern patrons.
+In Switzerland, the pharmaceutical industry and banks are the patrons of the new age.
 Companies like Roche, Credit Suisse and UBS own amazing private collections and have built their own museums to present them.
 In France, private magnates and global luxury enterprises are the modern philanthropists of the art world.
 Luxury brands Cartier and Louis Vuitton have chosen to establish foundations for culture and contemporary art in Paris.
 Fondation Cartier was founded in 1984 by Cartier.
 Designed by architect Jean Nouvel, the foundation’s museum is located in the 14th district of Paris.
-Fondation Cartier, which works as a non-profit and is independent of the jewellery brand, presents shows of established and young upcoming artists.
-The main collection consists of more than a thousand works by 300 artists from all periods.
+Fondation Cartier, which is non-profit and independent of the jewellery brand, presents shows by both established and young upcoming artists.
+The main collection consists of more than a thousand works by 300 artists from all eras.

 Famous luxury and fashion brand Louis Vuitton of course has its own private foundation for art, too.
 Fondation Louis Vuitton started in 2006 as an art museum and cultural centre funded by the luxury group LVMH.
-It is part of LVMH’s long-term promotion of art and culture.
+This is just one episode in LVMH’s long-term promotion of art and culture.
 The museum’s main collection consists of works owned by the company and its CEO Bernard Arnault.
 It includes works by famous artists like Jean-Michel Basquiat, Sarah Morris and Jeff Koons.
-In addition to domestic exhibition and cultural spaces called Espace Louis Vuitton in Tokio, Venedig, Peking, Seoul and Munich, Fondation Louis Vuitton inaugurated massive new headquarters in 2014.
+In addition to the domestic exhibition and cultural spaces called Espace Louis Vuitton in Tokio, Venice, Beijing, Seoul and Munich, the Fondation Louis Vuitton opened huge new headquarters in 2014.
 Designed by American star architect Frank Gehry, the new building is located in Paris’s 16th district inside the Bois de Boulogne park.
 The building is the foundation’s first artistic statement.
-Financial support from LVMH offers a massive degree of freedom for the foundation’s programme and projects.
-In the last two years, Fondation Louis Vuitton has devoted itself above all to evolving trends in art and to contemporary creation.
-It has become a unique space for contemporary, historical, architectural and intellectual exchange and a centre for modern art.
+The financial support from LVMH offers a high degree of freedom for the foundation’s programme and projects.
+In recent years, Fondation Louis Vuitton has devoted itself above all to the study of the evolution of trends in art and to the promotion of contemporary creation.
+It has become a unique space for contemporary, historical, architectural and intellectual exchange, and a centre for modern art.